Grab those gardening gloves and get inspired by this fun collection of DIY and creative repurposed planter ideas for your home and garden.

 - Old birdhouses or bird feeders can be fun options for flowers.

-- This bicycle basket is a darling way to feature blooms.
+- An old bicycle with an added flower planter basket is a colorful way to feature blooms.

 Check the kitchen cabinets

-- Broken crockery, teapots, and teacups are great for succulents & small flowers.
+- Broken crockery, teapots, and vintage teacups are great for succulents & small flowers.

-- Lunch boxes are fun, portable, & great for green gifts.
+- Lunch boxes are fun, portable, and great for growing plants around your patio.

 - Egg shells are often wasted, but can be used as seed starters & tiny vases.